breatheco-de/content/src/content/lesson/what-is-sql-database.md

 A database is a collection of interconnected tables.
 The connection between two tables is called a "relationship" and can be one of the following:

-**One to one:**
+#### One to one:

-The perfect example is the social security database, probably this database has a table called Taxpayer that contains all the information about each person with a social security number and another table with the current year's Tax Returns: **A person can have only one return and only one return can be made by a person.**
+The perfect example is the social security database.
+Probably this database has a table called **TaxPayer** that contains all the information about each person with a social security number and another table with the current year's Tax Returns: **A person can have only one return, and only one return can be made by a person.**

 ![SQL one to one](https://github.com/breatheco-de/content/blob/master/src/assets/images/6f51ce02-3a75-4027-ada5-cf63c50d1701.png?raw=true)

-**One to many:**
+#### One to many:

-The Major League Baseball database probably has a table called Players (with a list of all active players) and another table called Teams with a list of all active teams.
+The Major League Baseball database probably has a table called **Players** (with a list of all active players) and another table called **Teams** (with a list of all active teams).
 Both tables are connected because **one team has many players, but a player can be on only one team.**

 ![SQL one to many](https://github.com/breatheco-de/content/blob/master/src/assets/images/374d53ac-092f-4f34-a6f1-76bfaa5bd676.png?raw=true)

-**Many to many:**
+#### Many to many:

-A public library database probably has a table called Author (which contains the information of all authors with published books), and also another table with ALL books that have been published.
-Both tables are related because **one author can have many books and one book can have many authors.**
+A public library database probably has a table called **Author** (which contains the information of all authors with published books), and also another table with ALL **Books** that have been published.
+Both tables are related because **one author can have many books, and one book can have many authors.**

 ![SQL many to many](https://github.com/breatheco-de/content/blob/master/src/assets/images/af7344fc-0ee0-499e-8926-8f70dc9b2b0d.png?raw=true)